1 Part Course |

 • Implications for other parties

-Redcliffe’s VAT & Financial Services courses are delivered by a former VAT partner in a mid-tier accountancy firm.
-He has a 41 year career in Indirect Tax including 10 years’ experience in HM Revenue & Customs followed by over 30 years in the accountancy sector advising clients on VAT issues, most recently as VAT Partner at Blick Rothenberg.
-He qualified as a Chartered Tax Adviser in 1995 and has previously Chaired the Indirect Tax Sub-Committee of the Chartered Institute of Taxation and served as a Council member of the VAT Practitioners Group.
+Redcliffe’s VAT and Financial Services course expert is a former VAT partner in a mid-tier accountancy firm.
+He has a 41-year career in Indirect Tax, including 10 years of experience in HM Revenue & Customs, and over 30 years in the accountancy sector, advising clients on VAT issues.
+Most recently as VAT Partner at Blick Rothenberg.

 Regular areas of VAT work cover financial services, land and property, partial exemption, international supply chains, inward investment into the UK and resolving disputes with HMRC.

-The course will include an examination of contractual issues that frequently affect the VAT position and where the reality of the situation, or ‘substance over form’, can lead to a markedly different (and often adverse) VAT position.
-The aim is to enable participants to identify not only the correct VAT treatment of the transaction being undertaken, but pinpoint where problems might arise.
+The course will include an examination of contractual issues that often affect the VAT position and where the reality of the situation, or ‘substance over form’, can lead to a markedly different (and often adverse) VAT position.
+The aim is to enable participants to identify not only the correct VAT treatment of the transaction being undertaken, but also pinpoint where problems might arise.

-Where appropriate, the course will look at the VAT treatments from the positions of suppliers, customers and intermediaries to a transaction, as well as agents and other affected parties.
-Although one’s own VAT treatment is always the prime concern, one aim of the course is to enable an insight into the consequences for other parties to the transaction and pre-empt commercial disagreements before they arise.
+Although one’s own VAT treatment is always the prime concern, this masterclass aims to provide insight into the consequences for other parties to the transaction and pre-empt commercial disagreements before they arise.

 This course is an essential part of developing knowledge for:

-Redcliffes Training’s VAT & Financial Services course looks at the VAT treatment of the range of financial services for both individual and business transactions.
-It looks at the VAT position of example transactions from the position of all parties and examines related issues such as contractual terms, HMRC challenges, and the ever evolving caselaw in this area.
-Where relevant, the course also examines the various VAT compliance and reporting obligations that arise continuously from day one - a markedly different reporting position to direct taxes.
+Redcliffes Training’s Financial Services VAT course looks at the Value Added Tax treatment of the range of financial services for both individual and business transactions.
+It looks at the VAT position of example transactions from the position of all parties and examines related issues such as contractual terms, HMRC challenges, and the ever-evolving caselaw in this area.

 Number of places:

-£ 895.00
+£ 695.00

 Discounts available:

-• 2 places at 30% less
+• 2 places at 20% less

-• 3 places at 40% less
+• 3 places at 30% less

-• 4+ places at 50% less
+• 4+ places at 40% less

 • Select the number of course places and dates to automatically calculate the discount